livechat/copycat/README.md

 # Copycat

-Copycat is a tool to synchronize files between repositories.
+Copycat is a tool for synchronizing files between repositories.

 It can:
 - create a web server,